Fall-2025-COMP163/project-2-Jnmcnair/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+Bonus Creative Features: Did you add anything unique?
+I added 3 new classes being archer druid and paladin.

+AI Usage: What AI assistance did you use and where?
+I used chat gpt throughtout to look over syntax errors and to make sure that the bonus features didnt interupt the test cases

+How to Run: Clear instructions for testing your code Save all class definitions in a Python file (e.g., character_classes.py) and open a terminal in that folder.
+Run the file with python character_classes.py.
+In the if __name__ == "__main__": section, create objects for each character type, display their stats, test attacks and special abilities, and optionally run the SimpleBattle system.
+The terminal output will show stats, actions, and battle results, confirming that your classes and inheritance work correctly.